 Global HR Compliance in Greece

-If you hire international workforce, or plan to hire, then Hiring and Firing Workforce in Greece Guide below will help you understand the nuances of labor legislation in the country.
+If you plan to hire an international workforce, then the Global HR Compliance in Greece Guide will help you understand the nuances of labor legislation in the country.

 There are two main reasons for companies hiring foreign workforce:

-If you need to hire foreign workforce in Greece so you can expand there, then our Global Employer of Record solution may be of help.
+If you need to hire a foreign workforce in Greece to expand there, then our Global Employer of Record solution may help.
 We help you legally hire and reward your foreign workforce by making them employees via a global employment outsourcing service.
-This is simple as employ your in-house workforce with the only difference that workers can live anywhere in the world and Acumen International would be their legal employer on your behalf.
+This is simple as employing your in-house workforce with the only difference that workers can live anywhere in the world, and Acumen International would be their legal employer on your behalf.
 This means we would bear all employment risks, not you.
-Also, we manage bonuses, vacations, sick leave and can rent the office and a car for your foreign sales representatives if that is what you need.
+Also, we manage bonuses, vacations, and sick leave and can rent the office and a car for your foreign sales representatives if that is what you need.

 With our knowledge and deep understanding of local nuances, you easily satisfy your need for skilled professionals in your global industry.
-With our qualified local partners, you can trust that your global workforce satisfies all local tax, social security, and immigration requirements in Greece.
+With our qualified local partners, you can trust that your global workforcemeetss all local tax, social security, and immigration requirements in Greece.

 See the guide below for a general overview of labor rules and regulations in Greece.
 Or contact us if you need to employ workers in Greece or would like to get more details.